Wisconsin Campaign Finance Glossary

 A committee’s general operating expenses.
 It refers to all expenses incurred in campaigning or maintaining the committee -- fundraising expenses, taxes, campaign staff salaries, advertising, etc. Disbursements do not refer to contributions made to other committees See transfer.

 The election cycle varies by office and even by candidate.
 It usually coincides in length with the term of office.
-The election cycle for the state Senate and constitutional offices is never more than four years, beginning on January 1 following the previous fall election and ending on December 31 after the current election.
+The election cycle for the state Senate and constitutional offices is never more than four years, beginning on January 1 following the last fall election for those respective offices and ending on December 31 after the current election.
 The cycle is no more than two years for the Assembly, ten for the State Supreme Court.

 The election cycle may vary for candidates based on when they last ran for office.
 For example, because Governor Scott Walker was reelected in a recall election in June 2012, his election cycle for the 2014 election began July 1, 2014 rather than January 1, 2011 as would be the case if there had been no recall election.